JanWielemaker/clingo/README.md

 ?- map_color(Colors).
 ```

-Finally, the system is installed as a SWI-Prolog library using `make
+Finally, the system can be installed as a SWI-Prolog library using
-install`.
+`make install`.

 ## Status